yuja/jj/docs/technical/conflicts.md

 ## Same-change rule

-When all sides of a conflict make the same change,
-[we automatically consider it resolved to that value][resolve].
+When all sides of a conflict make the same change, [we automatically consider it resolved to that value][resolve] by default.
 We call this "the same-change rule".
 This behavior matches what Git and Mercurial do.
 Darcs, on the other hand, considers it a conflict.
 The automatic conflict resolution we do is lossy in terms of conflict algebra; it means that rebasing a commit onto a commit that has the same changes (or a subset thereof) and then rebasing it back will lose changes (for a real-life example see [bug #6369]).
 We do it because it is more user-friendly in the vast majority of cases.
-We may at some point experiment with a config option to disable the same-change rule.

 [bug #6369]: https://github.com/jj-vcs/jj/issues/6369
 [merge-rs]: https://github.com/jj-vcs/jj/blob/main/lib/src/merge.rs